GridTools/concepts/GTScript-Parallel-model.md

 Trivia: GTScript is an embedded DSL in Python, therefore language syntax is restricted to valid Python syntax.

-- Language constructs should behave the same as their equivalent in other languages, especially as equivalent concepts in Python or well-known Python libraries (e.g. Numpy).
+1. Language constructs should behave the same as their equivalent in other languages, especially as equivalent concepts in Python or well-known Python libraries (e.g. Numpy).
-- Semantic differences should be reflected in syntactic differences.
+2. Semantic differences should be reflected in syntactic differences.
-- Regular use-cases should be simple, special cases can be complex.
+3. Regular use-cases should be simple, special cases can be complex.
+4. Language constructs are required to have an unambiguous translation to parallel code and need to allow translation to efficient code in the regular use-cases.

+## Parallel Model

 The iteration domain is a 3d domain: `I` and `J` axes live on the horizontal spatial plane, and axis `K` represents the vertical spatial dimension.

 A `gtscript.stencil` is composed of one or more `computation`.
-Each `computation` defines an interation policy (`FORWARD`, `BACKWARD`, `PARALLEL`) and is itself composed of one or more non-overlapping vertical `interval` specifications, each one of them representing a vertical loop over with the iteration policy of the coputation.
+Each `computation` defines an iteration policy (`FORWARD`, `BACKWARD`, `PARALLEL`) and is itself composed of one or more non-overlapping vertical `interval` specifications, each one of them representing a vertical loop over with the iteration policy of the coputation.
 Each interval contains one or more statements.

 The effect of the program is as if statements are executed as follows:

 - _computations_ are executed sequentially in the order they appear in the code,
 - vertical _intervals_ are executed sequentially in the order defined by the _iteration policy_ of the _computation_
 - every vertical _interval_ is executed as a sequential for-loop over the `K`-range following the order defined by the iteration policy,
-- every _statement_ inside the _interval_ is executed as a parallel for-loop over the horizontal dimension(s) with no guarantee on the order.
+- for every _assignment_ inside the _interval_, first, the right hand side is evaluated in a parallel for-loop over the horizontal dimension(s), then, the resulting horizontal slice is assigned to the left hand side.
+- for `if`-`else` statements, the condition is evaluated first, then the `if` and `else` bodies are evaluated with the same rule as above.

 #### Example